grpc/proposal/A47-xds-federation.md

 // The token "%s", if present in this string, will be replaced with
 // the service authority (i.e., the path part of the target URI
 // used to create the gRPC channel).
 If the template starts with
-// "xdstp:", the replaced string will be %-encoded.
+// "xdstp:", the replaced string will be percent-encoded.
 //
 // Defaults to "%s".
 "client_default_listener_resource_name_template": <string>,